 1. V으려고 하다 grammar

-(으)려고 하다 is an ending to show your plan or intention.
+(으)려고 하다 is a grammatical expression to show your plan or intention.
 Since it is about "plan", you can attach it only to a verb stem, not an adjective stem.
 It will be awkward to plan to be 'pretty or 'tall,' so to speak.

-I'll study Korean in the evening. = I plan to study Korean in the evening.
+I'll study Korean. = I plan to study Korean.

 점심에 샌드위치를 먹으려고 해요.